-The question is not, do you have enough work?
-The question is, do you have the right work?
+The questions is not, do you have enough clients, the questions is, do you have the right clients?

 1. A joy to work with.

 4. Produce beautiful work.

 5. Are passionate about their profession.